Convex-Dev/design/cad/026_lisp/README.md

 ;; character literals can be specified with a leading \
 \a
 => \a

+;; characters can also be specified by numerical Unicode code points (char 65)
+=> \A
 ```

-Characters are mostly useful for constructing Strings
+Characters are mostly useful for constructing Strings.

+Characters may also be used as efficient small keys in Maps or Sets.
+The first 256 code points (equivalent to ISO-8859-1 characters) encode to just 2 bytes and are efficiently cached, though care should be taken that some of these values are not always correctly printable.

 #### Strings